syncfusion-content/blazor-docs/blazor/toolbar/how-to/add-remove-toolbar-items.md

 ---
 layout: post
 title: Add/Remove Toolbar items in Blazor Toolbar Component | Syncfusion
-description: Checkout and learn here all about Add/Remove Toolbar items in Syncfusion Blazor Toolbar component and more.
+description: Checkout and learn here all about how to add or remove Toolbar items in Syncfusion Blazor Toolbar component and more.
 platform: Blazor
 control: Toolbar
 documentation: ug